The highest-earning YouTuber in the world is a 9-year-old boy.

 - Conversion: the viewer purchases your online course

-Your ultimate goal: to make the viewer’s experience compelling enough for them to move seamlessly from impression to conversion.
+Your ultimate goal: is to make the viewer’s experience compelling enough for them to move seamlessly from impression to conversion.

-Once you’ve gathered sufficient data about your audience, conveyance is key.
+Once you’ve gathered sufficient data about your audience, the conveyance is key.
 Do your best to clearly and effectively communicate that understanding through the branding of your channel.

 Understanding your audience is the most important way to engage them in a meaningful way.
 And it’s the crucial first step to making progress in the sale of online courses.